DUNE/ND_CAFMaker/README.md

 ## Known Limitations

 ROOT's `TTreeFormula` class has an intrinsic limitation: it supports only 2 levels of variable-sized collections.
-This prevents correct scanning of complex `duneanaobj` fields using `TTree::Scan`.
+This prevents correct scanning of complex `duneanaobj` fields using `TTree::Scan` in 'structured' CAFs (those that directly embed `StandardRecord` objects).
 For example, scanning fields like `rec.nd.lar.tracks.truthOverlap` may produce incomplete or incorrect output, with some entries not properly displayed.

+Note: the 'flat' CAFs also emitted by the CAFMaker do not suffer from this limitation.

 For more details and examples, see [GitHub Issue #142](https://github.com/DUNE/ND_CAFMaker/issues/142).